muratk3n/thirdwave/en/README.md

 ---

 Didnt QE say about the 2008 crisis 'it's awful - Why did nobody see it coming?'
-That sounds like she is not someone who likes to remain up-to-date on matters, but *has* to remain up-to-date.
+That sounds like this is not someone who likes to remain up-to-date on matters, but *has* to

 ---